Orange12345567/mason-airsoft-web/README.md

-# mason-airsoft-web
+# Mason Airsoft Web App
-Airsoft battle planner and store for Mason
+A calendar, points, and shop system for Airsoft games.